Grace Millane murder trial: Sexual preferences and accused's 'life through Tinder' canvassed

 Warning: The Grace Millane murder trial is hearing evidence of a graphic and sexual nature.
 Reader discretion is advised.
 The trial is taking place in open court and media are required to accurately report the evidence as it is presented.

-"We are here to investigate how Grace Millane died," Ron Mansfield told a jury yesterday.
+Yesterday defence lawyer Ron Mansfield told the jury: "We are here to investigate how Grace Millane died."

 He is one of a three-pronged legal team defending a 27-year-old man charged with murder.